 Protecting your interests and avoiding disputes and claims

 Before any construction is commenced you need to determine any possible existing problems, which if not documented before construction, can potentially result in disputes or claims.

 Often the pre-construction dilapidation report noting any existing conditions will be agreed upon and signed by all affected parties before building work commences, or the party who orders the report keeps this as a record in the event of any issues arising from the construction.

-All Suburbs Building Inspections and Reports “ASBIR” goes to great lengths to ensure we provide an accurate and unbiased report on the current condition of structures prior to, and if required, also after completion of construction.
+At All Suburbs Building Inspections and Reports “ASBIR”, we go to great lengths to ensure we provide an accurate and unbiased report on the current condition of structures before or after completion of construction, and if required.

-Our Dilapidation Reports contain photographic evidence documenting pre-existing defects to the condition of both residential and commercial structures where new construction is to take place.
+- Comprehensive Reports – Our dilapidation reports contain photographic documentation of pre-existing defects to the condition of both residential and commercial structures where new construction is to take place.

 - Member of Master Builders Institute of Building Consultants Queensland – Master Builders is the number one source of practical and relevant information regarding the Queensland building and construction industry.
-Institute of Building Consultants (IBC) members provide a complete consultancy service to the community and the building and construction industry.
+Institute of Building Consultants IBC members provide a complete consultancy service to the community and the building and construction industry.